 Discussion: Not clear what the benefit would be to send longer NB message fields covering overlapping channels 0-97?
 What is the general idea here regarding the channel number conflict between the legacy 15.4a channels 0-15 (Table-16-27 [4me-D01]?
+Further discussion with the group needed.

 CID 34, 63 and duplicates